-Do not use steam jet or high pressure cleaner.
-The hard water jet can damage your bike.
+Do not use steam washers.
+The high pressure water jet can damage your bike.

 Good maintenance will increase the life of your bike and its components.
 Clean and maintain your bike regularly.

 For wet cleaning, use a gentle water jet or a bucket of water and a sponge.